Eyzou/42cyber_piscine/reverse_me/README.md

 | `esp`    | Stack Pointer  | Points to the **top of the stack**, where function arguments (like those passed to `strcmp`) are stored. |
 | `ebp`    | Base Pointer   | Used to access **local variables**, like `-0x7a(%ebp)`, but not function arguments. |

+## Some tools

+gdb used in level 1
+IDA Pro used in level 2

 ---